 What Small and Medium-Sized Businesses Need to Know about Litigation Funding

-Litigation funding can benefit businesses of all sizes, but small and medium sized companies can find particular value in using financing for their cases.
+Third party litigation funding (TPF) can benefit businesses of all sizes, but small and medium sized companies can find particular value in using TPF for their cases.
 For example, small companies are often hampered by the high cost of litigation especially if they are up against a large, well-funded defendant.
 Litigation funding can help level the playing field as well as provide many other advantages.
 In considering funding for a case, litigants should understand these basic principles:

 - Funding can strengthen a case.
 Finances often limit the strategies that companies decide to pursue during litigation.
 Funding enables a litigant to obtain quality legal representation as well as employ the best tactics and hire the top experts, without cutting corners to save money.
-In addition, having a funder can result in better settlement offers when the other side knows the party has the resources to litigate.
+In addition, having a funder can result in better settlement offers when the other side knows the party has the resources to litigate and that an independent third party commercial funder has thoroughly reviewed the claim and concluded that it is likely to prevail.

 - It enables litigants to bring meritorious claims.
-Many businesses decide not to pursue strong claims because of the costs and risks of bringing an action.
+Many businesses decide not to pursue strong claims because of the cost and risk of bringing an action.
 Funding addresses those financial concerns and gives businesses the freedom to enforce their legal rights.

 - Funders provide objective advice.
 Smaller businesses may not have in-house counsel to provide a second opinion on the merits of the case and advise on strategies.
 Funders do not exercise any control over a case, however, they have extensive experience evaluating cases and can provide an independent assessment about the merits of a case and the best strategy to employ.
 This can help litigants save time and money as well as provide tactical advantages.